VigneshDevaraj29/Vignesh_Projects/AHB_to_APB_Bridge_Controller/README.md

 - Add **configurable number of APB peripherals**
 - Implement **synthesis on FPGA (Xilinx/Intel)**
 - Include **UVM/SystemVerilog testbench** for advanced verification

 ---

+## 📌 Conclusion

+This project successfully implements an AHB to APB bridge that:
+- Handles **single and burst transfers**
+- Provides a **modular design** with dedicated roles for each block
+- Operates fully according to **AMBA specifications**
+- Can be integrated into larger **SoC designs**, with the APB Interface easily replaced by actual peripherals

+---